-- possible to 45% of the money paid for tickets or chances must be paid out as prize money, except as provided in subsection (1)(b). - (b) In the case of a regional lottery game, a maximum of 50% of the money paid for tickets or chances may be paid out as prize money. - (2) Up to 15% of the gross revenue from the state lottery may be used by the director to pay the operating expenses of the state lottery.
-Commissions paid to lottery ticket or chance sales agents are not a state lottery operating expense. - (3) Funds to pay the operating expenses of the lottery are statutorily appropriated as provided in 17-7-502. - (4) That part of all gross revenue not used for the payment of prizes, commissions, and operating expenses is net revenue and must be paid quarterly from the enterprise fund established by 23-5-1026 to the superintendent--of public--instruction--for-distribution-as-equalization-aid-to the-retirement-fund-obligations--of state special revenue fund for state equalization aid provided for in 20-9-343 for equalization of the foundation program for elementary and high school districts in-the-manner-provided--in--20-9-532." - 23 Section 133.
-Section 33-7-407, MCA, is amended to read: - 25 "33-7-407.
+- "23-5-1027.
+Disposition of revenue.
+(1) (a) As near as possible to 45% of the money paid for tickets or chances 5 must be paid out as prize money, except as provided in subsection (1)(b). - (b) In the case of a regional lottery game, a maximum 7 of 50% of the money paid for tickets or chances may be paid 9 out as prize money. - (2) Up to 15% of the gross revenue from the state lottery may be used by the director to pay the operating expenses of the state lottery, Commissions paid to lottery ticket or chance sales agents are not a state lottery operating expense. - 15 (3) Funds to pay the operating expenses of the lottery 16 are statutorily appropriated as provided in 17-7-502. - (4) That part of all gross revenue not used for the payment of prizes, commissions, and operating expenses is net revenue and must be paid quarterly from the enterprise fund established by 23-5-1026 to the superintendent -- of public -- instruction -- for-distribution-as-equalization-aid-to the-retirement-fund-obligations--of state special revenue fund for state equalization aid provided for in 20-9-343 for equalization of the foundation program for elementary and high school districts in-the-manner-provided--in--20-9-532."

+- Section 131.
+Section 33-7-407, MCA, is amended to 1 2 read: - 3 "33-7-407.
 Taxes.
-Every society organized or licensed

-- under this chapter is hereby declared to be a charitable and benevolent institution, and all of its funds shall be exempt - 3 from all and every state, county, district, municipal, and - 4 school tax other than taxes on real--estate--and--office - 5 equipment gross receipts taxable under the sales tax and use - 6 tax and taxes on property subject to taxation under Title - 7 15." - 8 Section 134.
-Section 61-3-501, MCA, is amended to 9 read: - 10 "61-3-501.
+Every society organized or licensed under this chapter is hereby declared to be a charitable and benevolent institution, and all of its funds shall be exempt 5 from all and every state, county, district, municipal, and school tax other than taxes on real--estate--and--office equipment gross receipts taxable under the sales tax and use q tax and taxes on property subject to taxation under Title 15."
+1.0 - Section 132.
+Section 61-3-501, MCA, is amended to 11 12 read: - "61-3-501.
 When vehicle taxes and fees are due.
-(1) - 11 Property All taxes, new-car-taxes; -- and -- fees except sales - 12 taxes and use taxes paid at the time of purchase, must be - 13 paid on the date of registration or reregistration of the - 14 vehicle. - 15 (2) If the anniversary date for reregistration of a - 16 vehicle passes while the vehicle is owned and held for sale - 17 by a licensed new or used car dealer, property taxes abate - 18 on such vehicle properly reported with the department of - 19 revenue until the vehicle is sold and thereafter the - 20 purchaser shall pay the pro rata balance of the taxes due - 21 and owing on the vehicle. - 22 (3) In the event a vehicle's registration period is - 23 changed under 61-3-315, all taxes and other fees due thereon - 24 shall be prorated and paid from the last day of the old - 25 period until the first day of the new period in which the
+(1) Property All taxes, new-car-taxes; --and--fees except sales taxes and use taxes paid at the time of purchase, must be paid on the date of registration or reregistration of the vehicle. - 18 (2) If the anniversary date for reregistration of a vehicle passes while the vehicle is owned and held for sale 19 by a licensed new or used car dealer, property taxes abate 20 21 on such vehicle properly reported with the department of 22 revenue until the vehicle is sold and thereafter the 23 purchaser shall pay the pro rata balance of the taxes due 24 and owing on the vehicle. - 25 (3) In the event a vehicle's registration period is changed under 61-3-315, all taxes and other fees due thereon shall be prorated and paid from the last day of the old period until the first day of the new period in which the vehicle shall be registered.
+Thereafter taxes and other fees must be paid from the first day of the new period for a minimum period of 1 year.
+When the change is to a later registration period, taxes and fees shall be prorated and paid based on the same tax year as the original registration period.
+Thereafter, during the appropriate anniversary registration period, each vehicle shall again register or reregister and shall pay all taxes and fees due thereon for a 12-month period."